patstockwell/zedpack/README.md

 To see the directories that you computer uses to run executable binaries, type `$PATH`.
 Use one of these directories to save the symbolic link to. eg. `ln -s ./zedpack.js /usr/local/bin/zedpack`
 This saves a link called zedpack in /usr/local/bin that points to zedpack.js

+### Flags

+`--css` the css file used for input

+`--js` the javascript file used for input

+`--html` the html file used for input

+`--output` the file to write the resulting html document

+All flags are optional.
+Without the `--html` flag present, nothing will happen.

 ### Sample input/output

 Input HTML